modular-component/website/docs/usage/writing-components.md

 The `.with()` method accepts a standard argument, a function returning an object comprised of two fields:

 - `field`: the name of the argument that will get added to the argument map
-- `use`: a hook that receives the current argument map and returns the value to set on the stage field
+- `provide`: a hook that receives the current argument map and returns the value to set on the stage field

 :::tip
-While it's possible to use those objects directly when calling `.with()`, for readability and ease of writing we recommend creating **custom stage functions** that take relevant parameters and abstract away the stage logic.
+While it's possible to use those objects directly when calling `.with()`, for readability and ease of writing we recommend [creating **custom stage functions**](./writing-custom-stages.md) that take relevant parameters and abstract away the stage logic.

 All our [official extensions](../extensions/official/official.md) are actually this kind of functions.
 :::